Tscubii/win11-intel-mac/README.md

     * If there's two, select the rightmost one
 2. Proceed with the installation
     * `WinPE-Helper.bat` loads drivers so that the Mac hardware is recognized within Windows Setup
-    * Select the BOOTCAMP partition and click "Format Partition" -> "Refresh" -> "Install"